Search

 Frequently Asked Questions

-A family law lawyer advises and litigates on divorce, parental authority, parenting plans, alimony, and asset division.
-The lawyer represents your interests exclusively and guides the legal procedure from advice to completion.
+A family law attorney advises and litigates on divorce, authority, parenting plans, Alimony, and division of assets.
+The attorney exclusively represents your interests and guides the legal procedure from petition to ruling, including negotiations on the divorce settlement agreement and any subsequent proceedings.

 The lawyer files a petition with the court.
 If both parties agree on the terms, a joint petition can be filed.
 You can read more about the steps and processing time on the page divorce procedure.